 - 1 cup heavy cream

-- Dissolve the gelatin powder in 4 Tbsp of water and set aside.
+Dissolve the gelatin powder in 4 tablespoons of water and set aside.

-- Dissolve green tea powder in 3 Tbsp of warm water.
+Dissolve green tea powder in 3 tablespoons of warm water.

 Add the green tea in the egg and milk mixture and stir well, cooling the bowl in ice water.